You won’t find a more detailed Force USA G15 review anywhere else but here!

 This is one complaint some people have when using Rogue Monster Series power racks, which have a 49″ external width.
 Rep Fitness capitalized on this and made their PR-5000 power racks narrower with a 47″ external width.
 However, people still love their Rogue racks and squat and bench heavy every day.
 So even though it may not be ideal, 49″ works.
 And with the G15, you get an extra inch of breathing room.

-The Force USA G15 shares the same 48″ external width that the G10 has.
+The Force USA G15 shares the same 48″ external width that the G10 and G3 have.
 The G20 is slightly wider at 48.5″.
 The G6 is narrower, with a 45″ external width.
 The G9 and G12 both have a super wide external width of 52″; however, they use different j-hooks and spotter arms that are indented 1.5″ to the inside on each side, which makes the internal width 49″ for practical purposes.

 The Force USA G15 power rack comes with a pair of j-hooks for racking and unracking the bar for all types of barbell movements.